W.K. Kellogg International Food Security Award & Lectureship

 Award: $3,500 honorarium, complimentary registration to IFT’s Annual Meeting & Food Expo and a plaque.
 Total award is valued at more than $4,000.

-Nomination statement must not be more than four typed pages.
-Curriculum vitae or lists of publications and patents are not acceptable.
+Special Instructions: Nomination statement must not be more than four typed pages.